Is TMJ a Medical or Dental Condition?

 Simple jaw pain or minor cases of TMJ disorder can be treated with TMJ stretches and exercises.
 The stretches will help reduce joint and muscle tension to relieve your pain during a flare up and help you manage the pain over the long term.
 Massages and exercises can help too.
 There are many different strengthening exercises that can strengthen your TMJ for long-term symptom relief.
 All of these stretches and exercises are taught by our professionals here at Koala® Center For Sleep & TMJ Disorders.
 They can also provide a long-lasting treatment for more serious cases of TMJ disorder.
 The treatment is oral appliance therapy.

 This kind of therapy is proven to work.
 With oral appliance therapy, the conditions that cause TMJ disorder, like misaligned teeth, are addressed.
 In many cases, patients experience symptom reduction of 90% which can be life-changing.
 There’s a very good chance you’ll have a similar experience with oral appliance therapy.

-Koala® Center for Sleep & TMJ Disorders has many locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+Koala® Center For Sleep & TMJ Disorders has many locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 We’d like to refer you to our Locations page for our locations’ addresses and contact information, and on that page you can book a consultation with us.
 You can also book with us by calling our head office.
 In your consultation, we’ll assess your particular case of jaw pain/disorder and then proceed accordingly.
 We look forward to speaking with and seeing you soon!